 |

-The best place for ouzo and mezedes is the Cafeneon O Ermis which is in the city on Ermou Street which is the main road between the old and new harbor.
+One of the most famous places for ouzo and mezedes is the Cafeneon O Ermis which is in the city on Ermou Street which is the main road between the old and new harbor.
 You can ask anyone where it is because it has been around for a hundred years or so.
-It has one of the largest selections of ouzo on the island and probably the best
+It has one of the largest selections

 variety of mezedes